 If the organization does not maintain that criteria the organizations registered status with the school may become null and void.
 If the organization needs to re-register; an organization application will need to be completed.
-In addition, paperwork required to be categorized as a fully sanction organization will need to be submitted to the Dean of Students Office.
+In addition, paperwork required to be categorized as a fully sanction organization will need to be submitted to the Student Affairs Office.

-4.5.
+5.5.
 Student Activities and Events